shwetagurnani/E-Cure/Readme.md

 - Priyanshi Jain
 - Susmita Mazumdar

-If you have any difficulty in building up the code in the repository,feel free to open the issue!
+If you have any difficulty in building up the code in the repository,feel free to open the issue!!